Ethics Office

 What happens after a report has been submitted?

-The respective Ethics Office takes note of the information submitted and checks its truthfulness and how to proceed.
-No later than seven days after receipt of your report, you will receive an acknowledgement of receipt - if you have opened a contact option.
+The respective Ethics Office takes note of the information submitted, checks them for coherence and plausibility and how to proceed.
+For reports within the scope of the EU Whistleblower Directive1 , you will receive an acknowledgement of receipt no later than seven days after receipt of your report - if you have opened a contact option.
 At the latest within three months and seven days after receipt of the report, you will receive feedback on the status of the case and on the action(s) taken.
 Even if the Ethics Office closes the case without taking any action, you will receive a brief explanation of the reasons.

 How is it ensured that whistleblowers do not suffer any disadvantages?